-- Research on student learning lays basis for development of improved instructional materials in science education. - "Interactive-engagement" instruction using researchbased curricula can improve student learning. - Ongoing development and testing of instructional materials lays the basis for new directions in research, holds promise for sustained improvements in learning.
+- Research on student learning lays basis for development of improved instructional materials. - "Interactive-engagement" instruction using researchbased curricula can improve student learning. - Ongoing development and testing of instructional materials lays the basis for new directions in research, holds promise for sustained improvements in learning.

-- Research on student learning lays basis for development of improved instructional materials in science education. - "Interactive-engagement" instruction using researchbased curricula can improve student learning. - Ongoing development and testing of instructional materials lays the basis for new directions in research, holds promise for sustained improvements in learning.
+- Research on student learning lays basis for development of improved instructional materials. - "Interactive-engagement" instruction using researchbased curricula can improve student learning. - Ongoing development and testing of instructional materials lays the basis for new directions in research, holds promise for sustained improvements in learning.

-- Research on student learning lays basis for development of improved instructional materials in science education. - "Interactive-engagement" instruction using researchbased curricula can improve student learning. - Ongoing development and testing of instructional materials lays the basis for new directions in research, holds promise for sustained improvements in learning.
+- Research on student learning lays basis for development of improved instructional materials. - "Interactive-engagement" instruction using researchbased curricula can improve student learning. - Ongoing development and testing of instructional materials lays the basis for new directions in research, holds promise for sustained improvements in learning.

-- Research on student learning lays basis for development of improved instructional materials in science education. - "Interactive-engagement" instruction using researchbased curricula can improve student learning. - Ongoing development and testing of instructional materials lays the basis for new directions in research, holds promise for sustained improvements in learning.
+- Research on student learning lays basis for development of improved instructional materials. - "Interactive-engagement" instruction using researchbased curricula can improve student learning. - Ongoing development and testing of instructional materials lays the basis for new directions in research, holds promise for sustained improvements in learning.